 According to SAMHSA’s 2018 National Survey on Drug Use and Health, an estimated 2.2 million adolescents ages 12–17 and 18.8 million young adults ages 18–25 had consumed alcohol in the past month.
 The same survey found that in the past year, 3.1 million adolescents and 11.8 million young adults had used marijuana, and 699,000 adolescents and 1.9 million young adults had misused opioids.

 One of the easiest and best ways to help prevent substance use in adolescents and teens is communication.
 Good communication between parents and children is the foundation of strong family relationships.
 Developing good communication skills helps parents catch problems early, support positive behavior, and stay aware of what is happening in their children’s lives.

 Some tips, according to the National Institute on Drug Abuse (NIH), for good communication with adolescents are as follows:

-Do not be afraid to talk to your children about the risks and the dangers of substance use at such a young age.
-SMA Healthcare has a couple of prevention programs tailored for youth that are also helpful when it comes communication about substance use.
+Do not be afraid to talk to your children about the risks and dangers of substance use at such a young age.
+SMA Healthcare has a couple of prevention programs tailored for youth that are also helpful when it comes to communication about substance use.

-SPORT PPW is an evidence-based substance abuse prevention program designed to increase wellness enhancing behaviors, including physical activity, healthy eating, getting adequate sleep, practicing stress control, and dealing with peer pressure.
+SPORT PPW is an evidence-based substance abuse prevention program designed to increase wellness-enhancing behaviors, including physical activity, healthy eating, getting adequate sleep, practicing stress control, and dealing with peer pressure.
 The Alcohol Literacy Challenge (ALC) is an evidence-based prevention program for elementary, middle, and high school students program that addresses the beliefs people have about the effects of alcohol and how media advertising influences how these beliefs are formed.